Top Tips For The Best Indoor Air Quality

 - Choose fragrance-free cleaning products or try natural alternatives

-- Keep houseplants to help remove indoor air pollutants (See The Top 10 Plants for Removing Indoor Toxins for more info)
+- Keep houseplants to help remove indoor air pollutants (See The Top 10 Plants for Removing Indoor Toxins for more information)

 - Encourage people not to smoke in the home